 You should appeal for a review by the Appeals Council in writing or by submitting Form HA-520 within 60 days after you receive a hearing decision.

 You can file a civil lawsuit in Federal District Court if you disagree with the Appeals Council’s decision or if the Appeals Council decides not to review your case.

 You must generally file a lawsuit in U.S. District Court within 60 days of the date on the notice of the Appeals Council decision.

-Do I Need a Lawyer to Appeal a Social Security Disability Denial Decision?
+Do I Need a Disability Appeals Lawyer to Appeal a Social Security Disability Denial Decision?

-While you are not required to have a lawyer for the first three stages of the appeals process, we encourage you to consider enlisting the help of an experienced North Carolina Social Security Disability attorney for your appeal(s).
+While you are not required to have a social security appeal lawyer for the first three stages of the SSDI appeals process, we encourage you to consider enlisting the help of an experienced North Carolina Social Security Disability attorney for your appeal(s).

 The following chart is a depiction of the decisions made at each level of the Social Security Disability claims and appeals process in 2020 on a national level.
 At the initial determination level, 61% of the claims were denied – many because the applicants did not qualify – but some disabled people were likely denied because they did not understand the application process, include all the necessary information, or file on a timely basis.

 86% of the appeals at the reconsideration stage were rejected, and more than half of the appeals at the ALJ hearing were dismissed (14%) or denied (37%) in 2019.
-We strongly advise you to seek the guidance of a lawyer for your Social Security Disability appeal who knows how to:
+We strongly advise you to seek the guidance of a lawyer for Social Security appeals who knows how to:

 - gather and index medical records